-- Sole proprietors – Sole proprietors without employees don’t have to get coverage for themselves.
-However, some self-employed individuals want the protection provided by workers’ compensation.
+- Sole proprietors: Sole proprietors without employees don’t have to get coverage for themselves, but some may want a self-employed workers’ compensation policy.

 There are several other types of employers who are exempt from Oregon workers’ compensation requirements.
 The most common example is an out-of-state employer who is temporarily working in Oregon.
 They are not required to get Oregon’s workers’ compensation insurance if their employees are covered by a policy in their home state, their home state recognizes Oregon workers’ compensation when Oregon workers are employed there, and they do not hire non-exempt employees while in Oregon.

 The most important deadline for Oregon business owners is to get workers’ compensation insurance as soon as they hire an employee, whether that person works full- or part-time.
 Some owners even get workers’ compensation coverage prior to hiring simply to ensure they have it when they need it.